openharmony/docs/en/application-dev/reference/apis/js-apis-defaultAppManager.md

 ## defaultAppMgr.setDefaultApplication

-setDefaultApplication(type: string, elementName: ElementName, callback: AsyncCallback\<void>) : void;
+setDefaultApplication(type: string, elementName: ElementName, callback: AsyncCallback\<void>) : void

 Sets the default application based on a system-defined application type or a file type that complies with the media type format (either specified by **type** or **subtype**).
 This API uses an asynchronous callback to return the result.